Last Vat

 Its top half thicker than the lower half, and extends out toward me.

-It knows that I’m here, and I feel it rushing towards me and surrounding me.
+It knows that I’m here, and I feel it rushing toward me and surrounding me.

 I ask its name.